yawata159/APCS-final-project/README.md

-# APCS-final-project
+# Monopoly
-Monopoly in JAVA
+It's monopoly ... like the game.
+It might even work, we'll see.